markusmoenig/viralgraphics.io/HOWTO.md

 ##Mobile Deployment of your applications

 This is currently work in progress.
 The sdl2_host template does currently not yet compile on iOS and Android, we also do not yet have touch event support.
-However these can be added quickly, we just prioritize the core functionality of Visual Graphics at the moment over working out every platform at the moment.
+However these can be added quickly, we just prioritize the core functionality of Visual Graphics over working out every platform at the moment.

 ##Documentation